How to Count Cards in Blackjack Like the MIT Blackjack Team

 If the result of your True Count calculation is a high number, this indicates that there are still many high cards in the deck.

 Once the number drops below zero, you know that low-value cards are the majority in the deck.

 Why High Cards Are Good for You

-By keeping a close eye on the count, and by knowing how many high cards are left in the deck, you can make educated guesses take better-informed decisions when you play Blackjack.
+By keeping a close eye on the count, and by knowing how many high cards are left in the deck, you can make educated guesses and make better-informed decisions when you play blackjack at casinos.